mortazavilab/TALON/README.md

 To install TALON, simply download the files using Github's "Download ZIP" button, then unzip them in the directory where you would like to store the program.
 Alternately, you can download a specific version of the program from the Releases tab.
 The TALON scripts are run directly from the command line- just include the path.

 # How to run
+For a small, self-contained example with all necessary files included, see https://github.com/dewyman/TALON/tree/master/example

 ## Initializing a TALON database
 The first step in using TALON is to initialize a SQLite database from the GTF annotation of your choice (i.e. GENCODE).
 This step is done using initialize_talon_database.py, and only needs to be performed once.
 Keep track of the build and annotation names you choose, as these will be used downstream when running TALON and its utilities.